 I recently gave a tour of my university with a group of individuals who are thinking of using our facilities to host a conference.
-Although we are a small, urban university with few building, the construction of the facilities was done with an intentional design to make use of all available space and grow with students and faculty.
+Although we are a small, urban university with few buildings, the construction of the facilities was done with an intentional design to make use of all available space and grow with students and faculty.
 One area that was built with space in mind was our campus library.

 Our library is roughly the size of a hotel ballroom.
 One-third of the space is dedicated for books and materials, another third is for tables and meetings, and the final third is reserved for private study and meeting spaces.
 As our university grows and adds buildings, it is not likely that we will ever have a dedicated building that we will call “library”.
 The space was designed to be a digital learning space.
 The room is equipped with high capacity broadband wireless infrastructure with multiple charging stations and outlets for tablets and computers.
 The meetings spaces are equipped with flat-screen televisions to display presentations, watch online media, or for video chat sessions.
 Students use the space to access learning modules and course content online through various educational platforms.